SnapRoute/dockerLab/README.md

 You may want to add users to the docker group so they can execute docker commands without root access.

+Add the desired user to the docker group, in this case the username is "user1":

 ```bash
 user1@ubuntu:~/$ sudo usermod -aG docker user1